-Although mental derangement may perhaps sometimes occur in individuals, who after death exhibit no trace of organic disease, I think such cases are more rare than has generally been supposed.
-Dr. Haslam says, that insanity is always connected with organic alterations of the brain.
+Although mental derangement may perhaps sometimes occur in individuals, who, after death, exhibit no trace of organic disease, I think such cases are more rare than has generally been supposed.
+Dr. Haslem says, that insanity is always connected with organic alterations of the brain.
 Greding has noticed thickening of the skull in one hundred and sixty-seven cases out of two hundred and sixteen, besides other organic disease.
-Spurzheim says he always found changes of structure in the heads of insane people.
-M. Georget dissected a great number of brains, and his experience is conformable to that of the authors above-mentioned.
-3 Mr. Davidson, House Surgeon to the Lancaster County Lunatic Asylum, examined with great care the heads of two hundred patients who died in the asylum, "and he scarcely met with a single instance in which traces of disease in the brain or its membranes were not evident, even when lunacy was recent, and a patient died of a different disease.
-4 source, we may, with perfect safety, deny the existence of disease altogether.
-Yet, what man of sane mind would do so?
-We are perfectly assured by the evidence of our reason, that in such affections the nerves are not in a natural or healthy state.
-They are subjected to the influence of some morbid change, which affects the integrity of their functions, and whether we can trace this change or not by physical signs, obvious to the senses, we are not the less certain of its existence.
-So it is with the brain.
-If the great principle can be established that the brain is the material organ of the mind, it follows, inevitably, that in all disordered states of mental action, the fault lies with this viscus, and that it must be diseased whether we can trace morbid change of structure or not.-R.M.]
+Spurzheim says, he always found changes of structure in the heads of insane people.
+M. Georget dissected a great number of brains, and his experience is conformable to that of the authors above mentioned.\ Mr. Davidson, house surgeon to the Lancaster County Lunatic Asylum, examined, with great care, the heads of two hundred patients who died in the asylum, 'and he scarcely met with a single instance in which traces of disease in the brain, or its membranes, were not evident, even when lunacy was recent, and a patient died of a different disease.'+

-3 Medico-Chirugical Review, 1827.
+\ Medico-Chirurgical Review, 1827.

-4 Observations on Mental Derangement, by Andrew Combe, M.D.
+Observations on Mental Derangement, by Andrew Combe, M.D.

-Dr. Wright, of the Bethlem Lunatic Hospital, states, that in one hundred cases of insane individuals, whose heads he examined, all exhibited signs of disease; in ninety cases the signs were very distinct and palpable; in the remaining ten they were fainter, but still existed in some form or other-such, for instance, as that of bloody points, when the brain was cut through.
-5
+Dr. Wright, of the Bethlehem Lunatic Hospital, states, that in one hundred cases of insane individuals, whose heads he examined, all exhibited signs of disease; in ninety cases the signs were very distinct and palpable; in the remaining ten they were fainter, but still existed in some form or other; such, for instance, as that of bloody points, when the brain was cut through.\

-One of these writers for the prize offered some years ago by the celebrated Esquirol, for the best Dissertation on Insanity, observes, that he examined the heads of more than one hundred individuals who died from insanity, and comes to the following conclusions:-
+One of those writers for the prize offered some years ago by the celebrated Esquirol, for the best Dissertation on Insanity, observes, that he examined the heads of more than one hundred individuals who died from insanity, and comes to the following conclusions:

-1st, That in the brains of those who die of insanity, changes of structure will always be found.
+1st.
+That in the brains of those who die of insanity, changes of structure will always be found.

-2d, That these changes are the consequences of inflammation, either acute or chronic.
+2d.
+That these changes are the consequences of inflammation, either acute or chronic.

-3d, That there exists a correspondence between the symptoms and the organic changes; and that the names monomania, mania, &c. ought only to be employed as representing degrees and stages of inflammation of the brain.
-6
+3d.
+That there exists a correspondence between the symptoms and the organic changes; and that the names, monomania, mania, &c.